Category: Digital marketing

 When to use a webhook?
 Scenarios where webhooks win

 Webhooks shine when a state change matters right away, but you do not need constant two-way traffic.
-For busy content and marketing setups, this is where you save effort and money.
+For busy content and digital marketing setups, this is where you save effort and money.

 Real-time notifications and alerts